replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/03-troubleshoot-2/assignment.md

 Another way to get even more information about a pod is to use the `-o yaml` option with `kubectl get pods`.
 This will output the entire pod definition in YAML format.
 This is useful for debugging issues with the pod definition itself.
 Here you will see some info that isn't present in `describe pods`, such as Annotations, Tolerations, restart policy, ports, and volumes.

 ✔️  Solution
 =================
 A random deployment has been selected and the memory limit reduced to 512Ki, which will cause the pods to crash.

-Remediation
+🛠️ Remediation
 =================

-Patch or edit the affected deployment to increase the memory request and limit to a reasonable amount.
+edit a saved copy of the affected deployment to increase the memory limit to a reasonable amount.

-- How can you edit or patch a resource in-place?

-- How can you edit or patch a resource from a file?

 - How can we make sure that this doesn't happen again?